Explore UAB

 Description

-Students will be allowed to rotate to different program faculty or continue with their mentor from BY/CS 498 Bioinformatics Capstone Research I. With close mentoring and guidance from program faculty, the student will identify a capstone project or continue their existing bioinformatics project.
-The capstone project is expected to culminate in a formal scholarly work reflecting integration of the scientific knowledge gained through the project.
+With mentoring and guidance from program faculty, the student will identify a bioinformatics-oriented research project that will form the basis of their capstone project.
+This research project may be a continuation of an existing research project or represent an entirely new project.
+The capstone project is expected to culminate in a public presentation of the project as well as a formal scholarly work reflecting integration of the scientific knowledge gained through the project.
 The scholarly work may take the form or a written manuscript or semester report.

 Graduate Level Informatics Courses